ericanastas/sequence-timeline/README.md

 4. Draw Events over bars
     -

+## Filtering / Hiding Lines ##
+- Should be able to filter out/hide lines
+- Single arrows to/from hidden lines should still show up as short visible lines to/from empty space

-# Auto-sort Bars/Lines #
+## Auto-sort Bars/Lines ##

 - Attempt to autosort the lines to reduce the number of crossing lines
 - Start with a random sort of the lines
-- For each line count the number of event lines up and down to determine the prefered move direction for the line
+- For each line count the number of event lines up and down to determine the preferred move direction for the line
+- Weight the strength of each line based on their length
 - Move all the lines in the weighted direction
 - repeat